An excess supply of economic illiteracy

 The eight-month independent review found that, after 15 years, market deregulation had failed Victorians and led to significantly higher household power bills.

 Left out is the small matter of the Hazelwood power station closure.
-It shouln’t be that hard to understand the supply half of supply and demand, but apparently it is.
+It shouldn’t be that hard to understand the supply half of supply and demand, but apparently it is.

 Shouldn’t the mandated purchase of taxpayer subsidised power also be mentioned?